General Preparedness

 Creating a Disaster Preparedness Plan

-1. Develop a disaster plan with your family and close contacts.
+1. Make a Plan with your family and close contacts.

-For detailed insights on planning logistics, catering to specific needs, and refining your evacuation plan visit Homeland Security's Ready webpage and the Humane Society of Boulder Valley's Pet Preparedness webpage.
+For additional information on making a plan, including the needs of your household, and developing an evacuation plan, visit Homeland Security's Ready webpage and the Humane Society of Boulder Valley's Pet Preparedness webpage.

 Access and Functional Needs